ChrisCablish/age-calculator-app/README.md

 };
 ```

-In this function I use a combination of Regular Expressions and conditional statements to determine whether or not a pair of numeric values representing a day and a month are valid or not. (example - Jan 31st is a valid date, Feb 31st is NOT a valid date, feb only has 28 days)
+In this function I use a combination of Regular Expressions and conditional statements to determine whether or not a pair of numeric values representing a day and a month are valid or not. (example - Jan 31st is a valid date, Feb 31st is NOT a valid date, feb only has 28 days).
+If the month <input> is left blank, checkDays() will accept any day between 1 and 31 inclusive.

 This calculator does not take leap years into account.